webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 [[Image:svgGrandTour_eyeballs.png|500px]]

 When presenting the eyes with other interface elements, you may want to resize them.
-The original '''svg''' tag specified that they should appear within a 600&times;200-pixel rectangle:
+The original [[svg/elements/svg|'''svg''']] tag specified that they should appear within a 600&times;200-pixel
+rectangle:

 <syntaxhighlight lang="xml">
 <svg width="600" height="200">